coders-school/good-practices/module1/03_principles.en.md

 Many seniors have a problem with this and complicate the code unnecessarily.
 They know from experience that this will make the code easier to modify in the future.
 What if it will never be modified afterwards, but still read many times?
 <!-- .element: class="fragment fade-in" -->

 We introduce each "improvement" only when there is such a need.
-We don't write anything "in stock".
+We don't write anything "in advance".
 See - YAGNI.
 <!-- .element: class="fragment fade-in" -->

 ### Pros